filippo-ferrario/CSRF-urchin-telemetry/README.md

 ```

 ## Project Structure
 The project is primarily an `R` project defined by `CSRF_urchin_telemetry.Rproj` at the top level.
 The work environment is defined by the `renv` directory for `R` and the `environment.yaml` file for `Python`.
 The `workflow` directory contains scripts and subdirectories for specific data processing tasks.
 The scripts `00-main.R` and `00-main.py` are the primary control scripts.
-Specific processing scripts are contained with the subdirectories of `workflow`.
+Specific processing scripts are contained within the subdirectories of `workflow`.
 While not part of the Github repository, the `data` and `output` directories should be located at the same level as `workflow`.
 It is critical that this file structure is adhered to, for ease of project maintenance.
 The directory tree below illustrates the project structure.

 ```sh
 ├── README.md